Maternal well-being, infant feeding and return to paid work decisions

 Stage 2 We funded a 2022 British Social Attitudes Survey module to explore societal attitudes to breastfeeding, breastfeed and paid work, and what the role of employers should be.

-Stage 4 To understand experiences, motivations, decisions and impact on well-being in more detail we conducted interviews and focus groups with mothers in Summer and Autumn 2023.
+Stage 4 To understand experiences, motivations, decisions and impact on well-being in more detail we are conducting interviews and focus groups with mothers

-Stage 5 To understand workplace policies and attitudes, and what works and what doesn’t work, we ran a survey of HR professionals and are planning a survey of line managers in April/May 2024.
+Stage 5 To understand workplace policies and attitudes, and what works and what doesn’t work, we ran a survey of HR professionals and a survey of line managers in April/May.
 We would also like to collect examples of existing good workplace practice and undertake organisational case studies.
 We anticipate we will start this stage in Summer 2024.

 1 Brown, A. (2019).
 Why breastfeeding grief and trauma matter, Pinter and Martin.